CLOUD COMPUTING - 2022/3

 - 10 hours of supported lab-based and student-led coursework development

 - Research tasks set in lectures in preparation for subsequent lectures, including guided background reading

-Students will be expected to undertake self-study where necessary, and to prepare appropriately for , assessments.
+Students will also be expected to undertake self-study and to prepare appropriately for assessment.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.